vantage6/vantage6-workshop/episodes/chap3_run_analysis_ui.md

 ## Solution

-Each node is returning is returning the two values needed by the central function of the 'federated average' algorithm, as described on Chapter 2: the number of records within the database, and their sum.
-The algorithm is 'encoding' these to values on a JSON document, which is the format that the central function of the algorithm would expect.
+Each node returns the two values needed by the central function of the 'federated average' algorithm, as described in Chapter 2: the number of records within the database, and their sum.
+The algorithm is 'encoding' these values on a JSON document, which is the format that the central function of the algorithm would expect.

 ![Results](fig/chapter3/task_partial_output.png)